Key Takeaways

 For those over 80, the risk of complications and mortality following a hip fracture escalates significantly.
 Here’s a short list of contributing factors:

-- Frailty Syndrome: This age-related condition weakens muscles, reduces stamina, and increases fall risk.
+- Frailty Syndrome: This age-related condition weakens bones and muscles, reduces stamina, and increases fall risk.

 - Weakened Immune System: The body’s ability to fight off infections diminishes with age, making post-surgical complications more likely.